FormaServe/formaserve.github.io/README.md

 [Take a look at our website for more information](https://www.formaserve.co.uk)

-## 💻 Your Open Source Specialists
+## :octocat: Your Open Source Specialists

 Confused with Open Source on the IBM i?

-We have been developing Open Source software for IBM i since the early 2000s and always have time for a natter about Open Source on IBM i.
+We have been using &amp; developing Open Source software for IBM i since the early 2000s &amp; always have time for a natter about Open Source on IBM i.

 ## 👴 User Groups, Presentations & Workshops

-We have been speaking at IBM user groups both in Europe and the US for nearly 20 years.
+We have been speaking at IBM user groups both in Europe &amp; the US for nearly 20 years.
 Our first presentation was at IBM Portsmouth (UK) in 2003.

 In 2022, FormaServe was the only non-IBMer speaking at the yearly [IBM i Development Day](https://ideveloperday)].